maykar/plex_assistant/README.md

 [Installation](#installation) ｜ [Configuration](#configuration) ｜ [IFTTT Setup](#ifttt-setup) ｜ [Commands](#commands) ｜ [Translations](#translation)<br><hr>

-Plex Assistant is a Home Assistant Component to allow Google Assistant to cast Plex to Chromecasts with a bit of help from [IFTTT](https://ifttt.com/).
+Plex Assistant is a Home Assistant component to allow Google Assistant to cast Plex media to Google cast devices with a bit of help from [IFTTT](https://ifttt.com/).

-This component adds a service to Home Assistant that when called with IFTTT on a Google Assistant will take commands to cast Plex to a Chromecast/Google Home/Google Nest device.

 Example: `"Hey Google, tell Plex to play The Walking Dead on the Downstairs TV."`

 You can use the component's service without IFTTT as well to call the commands however you'd like.
 Visit the services tab in HA's Developer Tools to test it out.

 #### Support Development
 - :coffee:&nbsp;&nbsp;[Buy me a coffee](https://www.buymeacoffee.com/FgwNR2l)